gisisfun/fun_with_gnaf/README.md

 | 259266 | ACT101 | LYNEHAM | ACT102 | DICKSON |
 | 259407 | ACT101 | LYNEHAM | ACT124 | DOWNER |
 | 259474 | ACT101 | LYNEHAM | ACT105 | TURNER |

+If the person providing the address prefers a different or better suburn to used for their mail deliveries other than the rela suburb this list can narrow down what the corrected addres should be recorded.

 **Over to You**